Cooking with wood pellets....

 You often hear the phrase 'food-safe wood pellet' used when people are looking for pellets to be used with their pellet barbecues.
 This, however, can be a little misleading as there isn't a pellet standard that defines what's food-safe and what's not.
 Pellet barbecues often require pellets made solely out of deciduous trees.
 This is because they also utilise the smoke as well as the heat from the pellet.
 Using these pellets isn't necessary with Uuni, though there's nothing wrong with them.

-More companies get added to this all the time.
 If you've bought from a company that you'd like to recommend, please let us know.